 There are two sides of this: 1) a new artist who is looking for exposure finds it nearly impossible to get mass exposure; 2) cost stifles a station or podcast seeking music it can use, free, to play for its audience.
 Co-mingling of these two groups is rarely covered, and hard to find in search.
-That's despite this; artists can sign waivers giving the stations and podcasts permission to play their music, free, in exchange for exposure.
+That's despite artists being able to sign waivers giving the stations and podcasts permission to play their music, free, in exchange for exposure.

 Opportunity is difficult to find.
 You just found yours.

 While working with the group involved in lobbying Congress on Copyright Royalty issues in 2001, I had this idea that many artists want exposure and no station could afford the Copyright Arbitration Royalty Panel's assessed fees.
 A work-around was that CARP's "Rates and Terms" allowed for the signing of a waiver.)

 Building a new music network is difficult.
 It's taken 16 years of refinement for me to say RRadio Music offers an easy, organized, royalty free option to podcasters and radio stations looking for quality free music.
 Its artists know exposure is needed to become a draw.

 RRadio Music is a "New Music" Network.
 Download by genre and song or "Intro to Indie Artists" programs.
 Listen to the variety and quality through playlists.

 Main Points: 1) As a station or podcast you can pay high fees to play music, or become a premier music discover platform for the future of songs - free.
 2) By using RRadio Music, artists have a direct line to people who create radio station and podcast playlists.

 Take a quick listen to your options, then decide if "free is good" for you.